valueflows/resource/README.md

 Or the description of the book entitled "The Power of Babel: A Natural History of Language", ISBN ISBN-13: 978-0060520854, is a ResourceType.
 Your library may have two copies that you can check out.
 Those are Resources.

-Or, if you can buy it or sell it or eat it or drive it, it's a Resource.
+Or, if you can eat it or drive it, it's a Resource.

 ## Model